ormahler/f1-exercise/README.md

 This is my local solution.
 here is a flow chart to describe the flow:
 1. is implemented in python_code/pit-stops-producer
-2. is implemented in python_code/spark/pit-stops-normalizer (dedup) + python_code/setup/config/DDL.sql (I used ksqldb for RT enrichment)
+2. is implemented in python_code/spark/pit-stops-normalizer (dedup) + python_code/setup/config/DDL.sql (I used ksqldb for RT enrichment), check [DDL.sql](python_code%2Fsetup%2Fconfig%2FDDL.sql) to see the implementation
 3. is implemented in python_code/spark/f1-daily-report-generator
 * for the offline report I used `local-files-system` & `csv format` which will be replaced with `S3` & `parquet` in production.
 ![img.png](img.png)